OGGM/massbalance-sandbox/README.md

 # How to install/use !
 <!-- structure as in https://github.com/fmaussion/scispack and oggm/oggm -->
-the newest OGGM developer version has to be installed in order MBsandbox works
+the newest OGGM developer version has to be installed in order that MBsandbox works: e.g. do:

+    $ conda create --name env_mb
+    $ source activate env_mb
     $ git clone  https://github.com/OGGM/oggm.git
     $ cd oggm
     $ pip install -e .